abhiraj-arya2006/abhii-portfolio/README.md

 I have modified the gsap club plugins with the trial plugins, but with the trial plugin you cannot host it🔴.
 So for Club plugins, Check out here: https://gsap.com/docs/v3/Installation/

+To run the portfolio just install all the dependencies and run the command npm run dev

 **Techstack** - React, TypeScript, GSAP, ThreeJS, WebGL, HTML, Css, JavaScript

 ![Portfolio-Preview](public/images/preview.png)